 (2) In any proceedings in relation to the dealings, any assertion by the Authority that the matters that the person is entitled to assume were not correct must be disregarded.

-[Section 23A inserted by No. 67 of 2004 s.
+[Section 23A inserted: No. 67 of 2004 s.
 22.]

 23B.
 Third parties may make assumptions